-Although Oswego was a very pleasant surprise, we were ready to move.
+Although Oswego was a pleasant surprise, we were ready to move.
 But then weather on Saturday scrubbed the mission.
 West winds on our end of Lake Ontario are a deal-breaker.
-Effectively unlimited fetch and 15-knot winds mean 4 to 5 foot waves on the beam as we plow north.
+Effectively unlimited fetch and 15-knot winds mean four- to five-foot waves on the beam as we plow north.
 So put we stayed.
-Lake Ontario is called the Graveyard of the Great Lakes for a reason.
+Lake Ontario is called “The Graveyard of the Great Lakes” for a reason.
 Maybe the reason is just to sell posters at the museum or dupe people into buying houses in Oswego rather than risk their lives, but still.

 Then the biting flies landed.
-Ogden Nash once observed: “The Lord in his wisdom created the fly.
+Ogden Nash once wisely observed: “The Lord in his wisdom created the fly.
 But then he forgot to tell us why.”
 He didn’t forget.
 There just isn’t any good reason for flies.
-If the apparently-amphibious fly population in the middle of Lake Ontario is the result of Rachel Carson’s battle against DDT, perhaps we lost the war after all.
-It was like someone snuck a dairy farm on the boat.
-A good chunk of the trip we spent trying to kill them.
-A 12-gauge with birdshot would have been more effective than our measly fly swatter.
+If the apparently-amphibious fly population in the middle of Lake Ontario is the result of Rachel Carson’s fight against DDT, perhaps we lost the war after all.
+It was like someone snuck a dairy farm aboard Misty Pearl.
+A good chunk of the trip we spent trying to kill the swarming bastards.
+A 12-gauge with buckshot, however, would’ve been more effective than our measly fly swatter.
 We kept at it only because we feared Canadian Customs would think we were smuggling livestock.
 We hoped the buckets of carcasses we threw overboard would send a strong message to the other battalions but that didn’t work.
 The closest land was 30 miles away and they kept coming.
 How is that even possible?

 Thousand Islands is home to Thousand Island dressing, at least according to the locals who sell it.
 We suspect that may be myth but we’ll go with it.

-Eight hours and 55.7 nm after leaving Oswego, we tied up in the Town of Clayton, just across the river from Canada shoreline.
-Clayton is filled with summer visitors who tell us it “usually is so cool at night we wear jackets.”
+Eight hours and 55.7 nm after leaving Oswego, we tied up in the Town of Clayton, just across the river from the Canadian shoreline.
+Clayton is filled with summer visitors who lie that this time of year “usually it’s so cool at night we wear jackets.”
 Yeah right.
-It was brutally hot and humid and will be that way all week.
+It’s brutally hot and humid and will be that way all week.
 Maybe Canada will be different, although the Canadian barge that waked us didn’t seem too worried about our comfort.

 This will be our last U.S. stop for a few weeks.
 The boys hope to get stamps in their passports.